reinhardherrmann/2025_trips_fila_4/StepHistory.md

 - Implemented cancel confirmation and redirect to stores.index. ✓
 - Added Edit row action (pencil icon) in ListStores to navigate to stores.edit, keeping the new eye-icon View modal intact. ✓

+- Implemented WorkRecords clock-in/clock-out modals in ListWorkRecords header actions.
+    - Added form fields: work_date (default today), time (default now), and shift type select.
+    - Clock-in creates a new WorkRecord; clock-out updates the latest open WorkRecord and computes differences.
+    - Success notifications added; table refreshes after actions.

+---

+## Step 22 Configure global timezone to MEZ (Europe/Berlin)

+- Updated config/app.php to use Europe/Berlin as the default timezone via env override:
+  `'timezone' => env('APP_TIMEZONE', 'Europe/Berlin')`. ✓
+- This makes all now(), Carbon formatting, Filament Date/Time display and defaults use MEZ/CE(S)T automatically. ✓
+- For production, set `APP_TIMEZONE=Europe/Berlin` in your .env and run `php artisan config:clear` to ensure config cache picks it up. ✓

+- 2025-10-02: Display target_minutes, actual_minutes, and difference_minutes in ListWorkRecords as hours (float,
+  minutes/60) using formatStateUsing in the Filament table columns.
+No changes to stored values; only UI formatting adjusted.